Shane-Neeley/HummScroller/README.md

 # 📟 Backend

-Hosting: TBD

----

 Set Twitter [API Keys](https://developer.twitter.com/en/portal/projects-and-apps):

-`export TWITTER_HANDLE=elonmusk`
+`export TWITTER_HANDLE=elonmusk` -- you can monitor other people's Twitter likes too!

-`export TWITTER_API_BEARER=AAAAA...`
+`export TWITTER_API_BEARER=AAAAA...` -- need a Twitter Developer account to use V2 API.

-Twitter Script: `humscroller.py`
+Twitter Script: `humscroller.py` -- produces a file `recent_tweet_likes.json`

 ![](img/musk_anselm_griffith.png)

 ---

-Hummingbot Script: `humminggram.py`
+Hummingbot Script: `humminggram.py` -- Performs daily market order trades based on the data.

 ---

-Telegram Bot: TBD
+Telegram Bot: TBD -- commands like `/humscroller_init @handle`, `/humscroller_stats`, `humscroller_leaderboard`

+---

+Hosting & Deployment: TBD

 # 📡 Future Plans

-Additional Twitter Intelligence:
+- A Telegram Group "Investment DAO" Game where you compete with members to have the more profitable Crypto Twitter.
+- Use real money, not paper trading.
 - Scan not just likes, but retweets also.
-- Get audio from `Spaces` you were in and correlate that to tokens.
 - AI sentiment classification to break tweets into the bullish and bearish parts.
+- Get audio from `Spaces` you were in, how long you stayed (enjoyed it) and correlate that to tokens.